willgarcia/rotc/01-docker/01-01-docker/README.md

 ## Start

-In the start state, you are provided with the source code for the _dockercoins_ web frontend.
+In the start state, you are provided with the source code for the _twkoins_ web frontend.

 Run `cd exercise/` and follow the instructions below to get started!

 ## Building Docker Images

-In this exercise you will build a Docker image for the _dockercoins_ service.
+In this exercise you will build a Docker image for the _twkoins_ service.

 To create your own Docker image you will need to: